Search

 Metoidioplasty

 This procedure can be performed with or without a primary urethral lengthening (PUL).
-A meta with PUL involves lengthening the urethra so that urine exits the body at the tip of the penis, which makes it easier for patients to stand to pee.
-Dr. Ley requires her patients that undergo a PUL to undergo a simultaneous vaginectomy to prevent urinary complications.
+A meta with PUL involves lengthening the urethra so that urine exits the body at the tip of the penis, which makes it easier for patients to stand to urinate.
+Dr. Ley requires her patients who undergo a PUL to undergo a simultaneous vaginectomy (vaginal removal) to prevent urinary complications.

 Why do patients undergo this procedure?